paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ## What is Needed to Realize this Framework

-- Endpoint must securely convey its certificate information to the KMF so the KMF can recognize a valid endpoint.
+- Endpoints and KMF must securely convey their respective certificate information directly or indirectly via some other means or identity service provider.

-- A means through EKT or another mechanism to negotiate the SRTP security profiles for end-to-end encryption/authentication (e.g., proposing to negotiate AEAD_AES_128_GCM for end-to-end security) and hop-by-hop operations (draft [@!I-D.jennings-perc-double] will do that if adopted by the WG)
+- A means to negotiate the SRTP security profiles for end-to-end and hop-by-hop encryption/authentication operations (draft [@!I-D.jennings-perc-double] will do that if adopted by the WG)

-- A means through EKT or another extension of sending the participant identifier (the participant identifier could implicitly identify the conference) so the KMF will know which keys to provide for a given conference and RTP sessions related to that conference.
-Alternatively, this could be an element of the tunneling protocol, wherein the MDD indicates the associated identifiers.
-(Consider the case where the same person joins the conference from two different devices.
-The KMF could use distinct certificates per device.
-What if the user joins a conference twice from the same machine?
-Is this a corner case not worth allowing?)
+- A means to exachange or convey endpoint-to-conference correlation with the KMF so it will know which keys to provide for a given conference via the appropriate DTLS association per [@!I-D.jones-tunnel].
+(May also have to consider the case where the same participant joins the conference from two different endpoints.
+What if participant joins a conference twice from the same endpoint (such as via a gateway)?
+These corner case worth preventing?)

-- A change to EKT such that the ROC is transmitted in the clear, with integrity check performed by XORing the ROC with the IV used in AES Key Wrap.
-The reason for having the ROC in the clear is that if there are long periods where Bob does not receive media from Sue and then Sue's media is forwarded to Bob, Bob would not be able to decrypt the media without guessing at the ROC.
-Likewise, if Bob joins the conference already in progress for hours, he'll have the same issue.
-The reason for XORing the ROC with the IV used in Key Wrap is to provide integrity protection for the ROC value, which we would get today with the way EKT is specified having the ROC inside the EKT Tag.

-- Remove of the SSRC from the Full EKT Field if we allow MDDs to modify the original SSRC value.
-(What are the arguments for keeping it there?)

-- A change to EKT to use neither the ISN (per IETF 93) nor MKI (per IETF 93)

-- A means of conveying per-hop SRTP master key and salt information to the switching MDD (which can be accomplished using the DTLS-SRTP tunneling protocol specified in [I-D.jones-perc-dtls-tunnel])
+- An "new KEK" -like message from the KMF to the endpoint to signal that the endpoint should use a new EKT Key when sending packets (Question: if it uses the new key immediately, receivers might not be able to decrypt packets.
+Should the new key be ready for decryption immediately, but used for transmission after some period of time, such as 500ms?)

+- If as in "Double" draft, the ROC value is no longer in the clear and associated with the "outer" protection scheme, we may need to require that the MDD maintain a separate ROC value for each SSRC sent to each separate endpoint.
+This ROC value should start at 0 regardless of the sequence number in that first packet sent to an endpoint.

-- Investigate adding ability to enable one-way media from a non-trusted device (e.g., announcements).
+- Investigate adding ability to enable the transmission of one-way media from a non-trusted device (e.g., announcements).

 # IANA Considerations